katelynrwalker/image-recognition-with-keras-convolutional-neural-networks/README.md

 That said, depending on the type of images under analysis, it is possible to obtain respectable results with a small sample size when combined with a pretrained network.

-Thank you for your time, and I also recommend the **Deep Learning with Python** guide by François Chollet - which I consulted when constructing the model for this example.
+Thank you for your time, and I also highly recommend the **Deep Learning with Python** guide by François Chollet - which I consulted when constructing the model for this example.